-Having set questions ahead of time will ensure that you ask every candidate the same things so that you can compare and contrast answers in order to find the best fit for your company.
+Having set questions ahead of time will ensure that you ask every candidate the same things so that you can compare and contrast answers to find the best fit for your company.

 Do your homework.
 What interview questions will work best for your business?
 What do you want to know about your future employees?
 As your company evolves so will your questions.